Mission

 Volunteer and Project Coordinator

 Caitlyn is a resident of Ashton and grew up in eastern Idaho.
 She received her BS in Ecology, Wildlife, Range and Fisheries from Brigham Young University – Idaho and earned her MS in Rangeland Ecology and Watershed Management from the University of Wyoming.
-She has several years of experience in wildlife research across the western states, including research on sage grouse, barred owls, raptor migration, wild burros, pronghorn and wild horses.
+She has several years of experience in wildlife research across the western states, including research on sage-grouse, barred owls, raptor migration, wild burros, pronghorn and wild horses.

 As Volunteer and Project Coordinator, Caitlyn plans and manages on-the-ground volunteer projects to benefit wildlife, community and outreach events, and educational speaker programs through HFWA.
-Email her at directly at caitlyn@henrysforkwildlifealliance.org
+Email her directly at caitlyn@henrysforkwildlifealliance.org

 Sarah Cubells